thatvirtualboy/thatvirtualboy.github.io/_pages/pixelpaws.md

 **Care, Play, Earn**
 From breakfast to bedtime, your little pixel friend depends on you.
 Play with them, walk them, and repeat.
 Each action works on a **cooldown timer** throughout the day.

 When the timer completes, they're ready for attention again.
-It’s the perfect balance of fun and freedom, with gentle reminders to check in, care, and connect.
+It’s the perfect balance of fun and freedom, with gentle reminders to check in (configurable).

 **Play More, Earn More**
 Every time you care for your Pixel Paw friend — whether it’s feeding, walking, or playtime — you earn coins.
-These coins unlock new **pets**, playful **backgrounds**, and fun **weather scenes**.
+These coins are used to unlock new **pets**, playful **backgrounds**, and fun **weather scenes**.

-It’s all part of the experience — **no ads**, **no in-app purchases**, and **no real money**.
+It’s all part of the experience — **no ads** and **no in-app purchases**.
 Just meaningful play that rewards consistency, care, and creativity.

 #### Users love Pixel Paws